orkes-io/docs/docs/templates/examples/video-processing.md

 You need to provide the following input parameters:

 * fileLocation: A http location to a video file
-* recipeInfos: An array of recipe names (‘transcode’, ‘watermark’ etc..) and their corresponding parameters, i.e; recipeParmaters
+* recipeInfos: An array of recipe names (‘transcode’, ‘watermark’ etc..) and their corresponding parameters, i.e., recipeParmaters
 * outputSizes: An array of sizes.
 Each size object has a width and height property

 Here is an example of an input payload to transcode an mp4 file into 4 different formats and encodes